subllings/openspace-project/README.md

    receives a list of students (extracted from the Excel file).
    It then reshuffles the student list simulating random order in which students arrive.
 After that for each student from the reshuffled list it reshuffles the table list as well, assigning then the first available table.
    The table is considred available when there are free seats.

+   After the first assignment, methods is_there_lonely_person and eliminate_lonely_tables of the Openspace are run that reassign people whol were left alone at the table to other available tables.

    If all tables are occupied, the student does not get a seat assignment and is added to the "unassigned list" that is printed on screen at the end of the execution of the code.